Naruto Shippuden: Ultimate Ninja Storm 3: Gameplay

 Like the previous games, a player can choose two characters to assist the player character in battle.
 The assisting characters can aid the playable one with thirteen combos.
 In the team-attack system, a player can use support characters to charge and attack.
 The assistants have health bars, losing health when they are hit and becoming unusable when their health bars are depleted.
 If a player has one support character, they have ten health bars; if a player has two support characters, each has five health bars.
 Several arenas are interactive, making a player lose a fight if they leave an area.

 Story mode is similar to Naruto Shippuden: Ultimate Ninja Storm 2 rather than the previous game, Naruto Shippuden: Ultimate Ninja Storm Generations; it features boss battles, including quick time events requiring strategy to defeat the opponent.
 Ultimate Decision Mode has the option of changing battle difficulties, with higher scores if greater difficulty is chosen.

-The game has mob battles, in which the player controls a character who must battle a series of enemies.
+The game has mob battles like Dynasty Warriors series, in which the player controls a character who must battle a series of enemies.
 In this mode, controls from regular fights are retained and the player can transport to another enemy after they defeat one.

 Plot

-Ultimate Ninja Storm 3 begins with the attack of the Nine-tailed Demon Fox of the Konohagakure ninja village while its former leader, Third Hokage Hiruzen Sarutobi, tries to stop it.
+Ultimate Ninja Storm 3 begins with the flashback to the attack of the Nine-tailed Demon Fox on the Konohagakure ninja village while its former leader, Third Hokage Hiruzen Sarutobi, tries to stop it.
 The current leader of Konohagakure, Fourth Hokage Minato Namikaze, faces the masterminds behind the attack: Madara Uchiha and the fox.
-The story then moves to some time after Ultimate Ninja Storm 2's; the five leaders of the ninja village face Sasuke Uchiha, who intends to kill acting hokage Danzo Shimura.
-Madara saves Sasuke and declares a world war against the ninja forces.
-In the next chapter, Sasuke's former comrades from Konohagakure try to kill Sasuke until Naruto Uzumaki convinces him to have a death match.
-Naruto trains to obtain the power of the fox with the help of Killer Bee and the spirit of his mother, Kushina Uzumaki.
-The fourth ninja world war begins, with the ninjas facing the Madara's army of Zetsu and Kabuto Yakushi's reanimated warriors.
-When Naruto and Killer Bee go to war, Kabuto revives the original Madara Uchiha and reveals that the "other Madara" is an imposter.
-While the five Kages make Madara retreat, Naruto defeats the fake Madara forces.
+The story then moves to some time after Ultimate Ninja Storm 2's; the five leaders of the ninja village face Sasuke Uchiha, who intends to kill acting Hokage Danzo Shimura.
+Madara saves Sasuke and declares a ninja world war against the ninja forces.
+In the next chapter, Sasuke's former comrades from Konohagakure try to stop Sasuke until Naruto Uzumaki convinces him to have a death match.
+Naruto trains to control the Nine-Tailed Fox's chakra power with the help of Killer Bee, the Jinchuriki of the Eight-Tailed Ox-Octopus, and the spirit of his late mother, Kushina Uzumaki.
+The fourth ninja world war begins, with the ninja facing Madara's army of White Zetsu and Kabuto Yakushi's reanimated ninja.
+When Naruto and Killer Bee go to war, Kabuto revives the real Madara Uchiha and reveals that the "other Madara" Tobi is an imposter.
+While the five Kage make Madara retreat, Naruto defeats Tobi and his forces.

-In Ultimate Ninja Storm 3 Full Burst, after the story mode's ending, a side story reveals that Sasuke is joining the war.
-He changes sides when he allies with the reanimated body of his brother, Itachi, to defeat Kabuto and send his forces to the afterlife.